-- a) Letter of intent signed by the applicant. - b) Curriculum vitae of the applicant using the Europass CV template given at http://europass.cedefop.europa.eu. - c) A copy of the Veterinary Diploma; in case the Diploma was obtained from a non-European institution, the document must be accompanied by a proof of license to practice veterinary medicine in a European Country, unless relieved of this obligation by the Board as described under Chapter 3, 3.1. - c) Certificate of completion of a 12-month externship issued from the institution where the training was completed and signed by the Supervisor of the Internship. - e) Confirmation by the Primary Supervisor of the Residency that she / he considers the prior previously completed training has fulfilled the requirements for an internship set out above.10 - f) General Data Protection Regulation form (Annex XII).
+- a) Letter of intent signed by the applicant. - b) Curriculum vitae of the applicant using the Europass CV template given at http://europass.cedefop.europa.eu. - c) A copy of the Veterinary Diploma; in case the Diploma was obtained from a non-European institution, the document must be accompanied by a proof of license to practice veterinary medicine in a European Country, unless relieved of this obligation by the Board as described under Chapter 3, 3.1. - c) Certificate of completion of a 12-month internship issued from the institution where the training was completed and signed by the Supervisor of the Internship.
+Or, proof of equivalent training, i.e. minimum 2 years of practice. - e) Confirmation by the Primary Supervisor of the Residency that she / he considers the prior previously completed training has fulfilled the requirements for an internship set out above.10 - f) General Data Protection Regulation form (Annex XII).